joshmadakor1/lognpacific-public/cyber-range/threat-hunting-scenarios/__scenario_template(TOR Usage).md

 // TOR Browser or service is being used and is actively creating network connections DeviceNetworkEvents
 | where InitiatingProcessFileName in~ ("tor.exe", "meek-client.exe", "firefox.exe")
+| where RemotePort in (9001, 9030, 9040, 9050, 9051, 9150)
-| project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort
+| project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort, RemoteUrl
+| order by Timestamp desc

 // User shopping list was created and, changed, or deleted DeviceFileEvents